 5. It’s only ‘HOT’ Calling for Sales

-Once upon a time, there was ‘cold calling’ that made sales team crib under their tables because of the unwanted responses they heard.
-Fast-forward few years, lead management has helped in identifying leads that are keen on making a purchase.
+Once upon a time, there was ‘cold calling’ that made the sales team crib under their tables because of the unwanted responses they heard, avoid it.
+Fast-forward a few years, lead management has helped in identifying leads and following that are keen on making a purchase.
 Again, this section has two segments: Warm Leads and Hot Leads.

-It is not like you take any random number and decide the status of your leads.
-Before implementing lead scoring practices, you need to create a threshold for your business.
+It is not like you take any random common number and decide problems the status of your leads.
+Before implementing send lead scoring allows you to create a threshold for your business in hand.

-– Set up minimum criteria for every lead to pass in order to become a customer.
-This is inflexible in all situations.
+1 .
+Set up minimum criteria for every lead to pass in order to become a customer.
+This is inflexible and easier in all situations and activities.

-– Identify the qualities that your target market mostly possess.
-These are the common characteristics your prospects must have (although not so strictly mandatory as the above point).
+2. Identify the qualities that your vendor target market mostly possesses.
+These are the common characteristics your prospects must have (although not so strictly mandatory as the above assign point values).

-– Create a 1-100 lead scoring scale.
+5. Create a 1-100 lead scoring scale.
 However, keep options open for additional digits.
-For instance, many B2B companies have leads that comprise of SMBs and large enterprise.
-Often they classify these leads as:
+For instance, many B2B companies services and organizations have qualified lead scores that comprise of SMBs and large enterprises.

 - Small Businesses: 1